ebdrup/json-schema-benchmark/README.md

 json-model had a side-effect on (altered the original) schema in the test &quot;invalid type for default, valid when property is specified&quot;

+json-model had a side-effect on (altered the original) schema in the test &quot;invalid type for default, still valid when the invalid default is used&quot;

 json-model had a side-effect on (altered the original) schema in the test &quot;invalid string value for default, valid when property is specified&quot;

+json-model had a side-effect on (altered the original) schema in the test &quot;invalid string value for default, still valid when the invalid default is used&quot;

 json-model had a side-effect on (altered the original) schema in the test &quot;invalid definition, invalid definition schema&quot;